varabyte/kotter/README.md

 history list yourself and keep appending to it, and it was while thinking about an API that addressed this limitation that I envisioned Konsole.

+* Compose encourages using a set of powerful layout primitives, namely `Box`, `Column`, and `Row`.
+Most command line apps don't really need this level of flexibility, however.

 * Compose has a lot of strengths built around, well, composing methods!
 But for a simple CLI library, I don't care that much about supporting nesting, which means, for example, I don't think things like `remember` blocks.
 By focusing on a "single, non-nested block" case, I could focus on a more pared down API.